-About 6 in 10 judges surveyed think there should be term limits for the U.S. Supreme Court.
+About 6 in 10 judges surveyed think there should be term limits for the Supreme Court of the United States.
 The other 40 percent favor keeping the current lifetime appointments.

 Those were the results from the NJC’s Question of the Month for October, which asked alumni if there should be term limits for SCOTUS service and, if so, how long.
 Three potential term ranges were given.